GC-public-projects/FloatingButton/README.md

 - called when onDestroy() is called.

 #### `private fun getLayoutParams(): WindowManager.LayoutParams` :
 Method that returns a "WindowManager.LayoutParams" object affected to params.
 It sets the properties that control the appearance, positioning, and behavior of the overlay.
 The params of WindowManager.LayoutParams(...) between the braces cannot be named as it is a Java and non kotlin nested class.
-The class "LayoutParams" has an overloaded constructor, so many versions of it exist.
+The class "LayoutParams" has many overloaded constructors.
 We will use the version with these params here :

 ##### 1. `width = WindowManager.LayoutParams.WRAP_CONTENT` :
 These constant specify that the width of the overlay should be just large enough to fit the content inside it.
 The overlay will not occupy more space than necessary.